-The source name is updated each time the description name is updated on the router.
-This allows you to always use the same name between the router and the switcher.
-The S-Bus description name is reflected in the source name setting in the Setup menu, hence the name set on the router is also displayed when [Sw'er Local] is selected in the <Source/Dest Name> group.
+The source name is updated each time the description name/alias name is updated.
+This allows you to always use the same name between the router/system controller and the switcher.

+The S-Bus description name/NS-Bus alias name is reflected in the source name setting in the Xpt Assign menu, hence the name set on the router/system controller is also displayed when [Sw'er Local] is selected in the <Source/Dest Name> group.